tidalmigrations/Infrastructure-templates/aws/README.md

 4. Once Packer is done building the image, you can find it in your AWS AMI section.
 (Make sure you are in the same region you have on your `config.auto.pkrvars.hcl` file)

     *Note: you can adjust the region where your images will be deploy by modifying the `config.auto.pkrvars.hcl` file found in each one of the folders*

+5. You can create EC2 instances from these AMIs.
+Please note that the credentials for the Windows Server packer builder are as following:

+    ```text
+    Username: Administrator
+    Password: Dev12345
+    ```